Managing your liquidity ratio during the crop year

 By ATB Financial 28 May 2020 2 min read

 From extreme drought in the south, to excess moisture in the Peace, and snow in September across the province, the last two harvests were a challenge for grain farmers across Alberta.
-As a result of these events, and now in the wake of COVID-19, many producers across the province may start to see increased pressure on farm finances as operations continue to be challenged by disruption.
+As a result of these events, many producers across the province may start to see increased pressure on farm finances as operations continue to be challenged by disruption.

 To be prepared, one topic worth discussing is liquidity.